Use EndNote to Create Bibliographies

 - EBSCOhost databases

 - WorldCat and other FirstSearch databases

 - Wall Street Journal

 Sort citations in your EndNote Library - by Author, Year, Title, Journal Title, etc.

 Click on the column title for the author, year, title or journal title in your EndNote library.
 EndNote will sort the information by the column title you choose.
-OR open References on the Toolbar and choose Sort References.

 Choose the bibliographic style you want EndNote to use to format your bibliography - APA, MLA, Chicago, Turabian, etc.